 When it comes to learning and development initiatives, finding ways for learners to continue to strive to improve and continue to use new skills is an age-old challenge and the idea of badges or points or leaderboards can be part of a larger motivational system.

-Do you have some examples of gamification in every day life that you think have transferable lessons for L&D professionals?
+Do you have good examples of gamification that you have seen in everyday life that you think have transferable lessons for L&D professionals?
 Let’s hear about them in the comment section.

 Want another example of gamification in a real-world setting?
 Check out Car2Go’s efforts to improve driving habits.